GhumanNavneet/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-07_instructions.md

     ![](Linked_Image_Files/lab6_31.jpg)

-1.Click on the **expression box** to open up the [Expression builder](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-expression-builder) as shown in the image below and enter in your filter condition.
+1. Click on the **expression box** to open up the [Expression builder](https://docs.microsoft.com/azure/data-factory/concepts-data-flow-expression-builder) as shown in the image below and enter in your filter condition.
 Using the syntax of the [Mapping Data Flow expression language](https://docs.microsoft.com/azure/data-factory/data-flow-expression-functions),**toInteger(year) > 1950** (enter this value in **Filter On** Box) will convert the string year value to an integer and filter rows if that value is above 1950.

    ![](Linked_Image_Files/lab6_31_1.jpg)